mblarsen/mongoose-hidden/README.md

 # TODO

+* Figure out how to attach `hide` option to virtuals.
 * Implement turning on and off on a single invocation (if possible).
 Something like this:

     `var jsonUser = user.toJSON({ hide: false });`